 However, when we examine the evidence, it is clear that carbohydrates are NOT the great boogeyman they’re made out to be.

-Studies such as this one shows us that simply restricting carbs will not produce weight loss by itself.
+Certain studies show us that simply restricting carbs will not produce weight loss by itself.
+(2)

 In the end, shedding fat has less to do with macronutrient partitioning, and more to do with what eating habits works best for each individual.

 Some people find it easy to lose or maintain weight with many high-fiber foods, and may choose to include a lot of fruits, vegetables, and grains.

 Others prefer to be satiated by fatty foods, and choose to lower or near-eliminate their carbohydrate intake.

 If the energy expenditure more or less evens out every day, you will maintain your weight.